bitrise-io/Bitrise-Android-Modules-Sample/README.md

 ![Primary workflow](docs/workflow-primary.png)
 </details>

 This workflow runs unit tests in every module.
-The [Android Unit Test](https://www.bitrise.io/integrations/steps/android-unit-test) discovers tests in every _Android module_, and exports test results both as build artifacts and for the [Test Reports add-on](https://www.bitrise.io/add-ons/mobile-test-reporting).
+The [Android Unit Test](https://www.bitrise.io/integrations/steps/android-unit-test) step discovers tests in every _Android module_, and exports test results both as build artifacts and for the [Test Reports add-on](https://www.bitrise.io/add-ons/mobile-test-reporting).

 For pure Java/Kotlin modules, a [Gradle Runner](https://www.bitrise.io/integrations/steps/gradle-runner) step is used to run the `:lib-example:test` Gradle task.
 Test results are exported via the [Custom test results](https://www.bitrise.io/integrations/steps/custom-test-results-export) step.
 This step collects the JUnit test result XML from the module's build folder, and makes the report available via the Test Reports add-on.

 __Note:__ if your project doesn't have any pure Java/Kotlin modules, you can remove the _Gradle Runner_ and _Custom test results_ steps from your workflow.
+The Android Unit Test step takes care of testing Android modules.